Don't forget to check them off!

 The DSU Health and Dental Plan provides coverage for medical, dental, travel, accident, vision and many other services and perks.
 All full-time students who begin their studies in September are automatically enrolled in the DSU Health Plan and the cost of the plan is included in your student fees.

 For more information about the Health Plan, including opt-in/out deadlines, be sure to connect with the DSU Health Plan office.

 Already have health insurance?

 If you have equivalent coverage through another plan, such as one carried by your parents, you may be able to opt out.
 Please visit the StudentVIP website for more information.

 International Student Health Plan

-For more information about the plan, opting out, or how to enroll your family, please visit the International Student VIP site.
+For more information about the plan, please visit the International Student VIP site.